kirtisaraf247/Sales-Insights-Profit-Analysis-Automation-Project/README.md

 3. Sales Analysts stop data gathering manually in order to save 20% of their business time & reinvest it value added activity

 E. **Tech Stack Used**: The tech stack used in the project includes the following technologies:
-1. SQL: SQL is used to gather and analyze the necessary sales data.
+1. **SQL**: SQL is used to gather and analyze the necessary sales data.
-2. Tableau Prep: Tableau Prep is utilized to clean the data effectively.
+2. **Tableau Prep**: Tableau Prep is utilized to clean the data effectively.
-3. Tableau Desktop: Tableau Desktop is used to develop an automated dashboard that provides the latest sales insights and profit analysis.
+3. **Tableau Desktop**: Tableau Desktop is used to develop an automated dashboard that provides the latest sales insights and profit analysis.
-4. Tableau Public: Tableau Public is used to publish the dashboard, making it visible to everyone.
+4. **Tableau Public**: Tableau Public is used to publish the dashboard, making it visible to everyone.

 F. **OS Used**:  Windows 10